Hat1412/Binomial-Nomenclature/README.md

 # Binomial Nomenclature
-Largest database for binomial nomenclature of PLANTS and ANIMALS
+Largest database for binomial nomenclature of PLANTS and ANIMALS with 793 organinsms Updated Regularly

 Free to use for anyone interested
 <br>